richbl/motion-surveillance/INSTALL.md

  3. Delete non-essential top-level files, but preserve all three component directories: `lib`, `motion_mail`, and `motion_monitor`.

-	All top-level files (*e.g.*, `README.MD`, `INSTALL.MD`, *etc.*) are not required to properly configure and run the Motion-Surveillance package.
+	The top-level informational files (*e.g.*, `README.MD`, `INSTALL.MD`, *etc.*) are not required to properly configure and run the Motion-Surveillance package.
 They may be safely deleted.

 	As indicated above, Motion-Surveillance is organized into three separate package components.
 The organization of these components is represented in the structure of the parent `motion_surveillance` folder.